Freezer Giving Off A Burning Smell? This Could Be Why

 How to Check if Your Freezer Is Under Warranty

-If you purchased your freezer a year ago, it might still be under warranty.
-But, please verify this by checking the documents you received the day you bought the freezer.
+If you purchased your freezer a year ago, it’s probably still under warranty.
+But please verify this by checking the documents you received when you bought the freezer.

 However, if you don’t have these documents, you’ll need to search for them on the manufacturer’s website.
-You can also ask the retailer, as they normally save this information.
+You can also ask the retailer; they normally save the warranty information.

 Thank you so much for reading this guide.
 If you found it helpful, please check out our related articles below.